oshamash/umake/doc/umakefile.md

 #### `variant`

-Defult: "default"
+Defult: ["default"]

+Note: multiple variants supported

 The ability to generate diffrent variants from the same sources.
-For example: debug/release compilations. variant `terminated` with a `newline`
+For example: debug/release compilations.
+Variants are `terminated` with a `newline`.
+Code that is not part of a variant is always running (common to all variants).
 ```
 # varaint is terminated with newline
 [variant:default]